willablackmon/top_selling_album_genres/README.md

 Study of top selling albums and the most represented genres by year.
 Data sourced from acclaimedmusic.net to identify top 3000 albums from 1940-2019.

+The goal is to aggregate and clean the data for these albums and investigate the rise and fall of the popularity of genres.

+Prophet will be used to fit/train the model and predict future rises in popularity of genres.

 ## III.
 Data:

 #### 1. Sourcing: